-Note: If you are not a follower of the show, please read Ishti Kutum’s Story So Far for context.
+Note: This post is about the Bengali TV serial Ishti Kutum.
+If you are not a follower of the show, please follow the posts on category archives for context.

 One part of the story of Ishti Kutum is a rather simple, one of the most repetitive in popular culture – Man, wife and the other woman.

 Such plots are often food for comedy, like in a David Dhawan or Govinda movie namely Gharwali Baharwali, Sajan Chale Sasural, Sandwich.
 But more often they are food for over the top melodramatic tear jerkers, where in the end one of the characters is sure to get a cancer or die in an accident while trying to save the life of the other.
 Or one of them would make a draconian sacrifice create misunderstanding summoning buckets and buckets of tears and finally leave the scene, Anil Kapur Sridevi starer Judaai comes to mind.
 When Ishti Kutum started, the most common prediction among audience was that Mun (Kamalika Majumdar) would get pregnant, die during delivery and give the child & husband to Baha, it was the Kuch Kuch Hota Hai effect of course.

 It is very rare in popular culture, TV or films, that a nondramatic, logical and pragmatic alternative have been shown.
 In real life there is no drama.
 In real life when a sensible honest upright man falls in love outside his marriage and finds himself caught between two women, what does he do?

 The answer brings us to the word ‘DIVORCE.’
 One of the simplest solutions to many complex situations, yet one of the most dreaded word in India.
 A couple and its family would use every eye wash possible to keep the grand show of successful marriage, staring emotional and physical infidelity, marital rape and bitterness, running.

 How does a typical Indian middle class joint family deal with a divorce?